TedTschopp/tedt.org/_posts/quotes/2023-4-23-Henry-Ford-Thinking-is-the-hardest-work-t.md

 ---
-quote: Thinking is the hardest work there is, which is probably the reason why so few engage in it.
+quote: Thinking is the hardest work there is
 author: Henry Ford
 source: '1928 April, The Forum, Volume 79, Number 4, My Philosophy of Industry by Henry Ford, Interview conducted by Fay Leone Faurote'
 profileID: '0'